Tongue Anatomy: Complete Guide with Parts, Names, Functions & Diagram

 Papillae

 Lingual papillae are tiny bumps on the top of your tongue that have a rough texture.
-There are four types of these papillae: circumvallate, fungiform, filiform, and foliate.
+These papillae have four types: circumvallate, fungiform, filiform, and foliate.
 They all have different shapes and functions.

 The circumvallate, fungiform, and foliate types have taste buds, which help you taste food.
 The filiform type doesn’t have taste buds; instead, it enables you to grip food and gives your tongue its rough feel.